Associate Professor Justin Rubio

 WHAT INSPIRED YOU TO GET INVOLVED IN MS RESEARCH?

-My first post-doctoral studies were conducted at the Wellcome Trust Centre for Human Genetics (Oxford, UK), where I worked on gene discovery for a rare neurological disease.
-During this period (mid-late 90s), gene technology developments meant that similar work on common human diseases was becoming feasible.
+After completing my doctoral studies in malaria research, I changed fields to focus on human neurological diseases and how genetic research can be used to understand them.
+My first foray into this research area began in Oxford and resulted in the identification of a gene that when mutated causes a rare neurological disease called chorea acanthocytosis.
+During this period (mid-late 90s), advances in gene technology meant that similar work on more common human diseases was becoming feasible.
 Two studies published in 1996, describing the first genome-wide scans for MS susceptibility genes, whetted my appetite for working on MS. In 1999, I moved back to Melbourne to get started.
 The rest is history!

 WHAT DO YOU THINK HAS BEEN THE MOST EXCITING DEVELOPMENT IN MS RESEARCH?